-We are committed to good information handling principles and the privacy and confidentiality of any personal information we deal with including that of Site visitors and persons we deal with otherwise (see above).
+We are committed to good information handling principles and the privacy and confidentiality of any personal information we deal with.

-“Personal Information” has the same meaning as personal data.
+When we use the term “Personal information”, we mean the same as “personal data”.
 Personal data is defined in data privacy laws applicable in your country.
 It includes any information relating to an identified or identifiable natural person.
 This means any individual who can be identified directly or indirectly by reference to an identifier such as name, identification number, location data, online identifiers (for example, IP addresses – if they can be used to identify you) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 Put simply, this includes data which either by itself or with other data held by us or available to us, can be used to identify you.

-Personal information collected from you or relevant third party sources may include the following:
+Personal information collected from you in connection with our services includes the following: